 The table excludes other forms of credit enhancement from which the Company benefits, and based upon the performance of the underlying loans, may provide additional protection against losses as discussed above in Investment Portfolio Risks.
 This table also excludes any risks related to representations and warranties made on single-family loans funded by the Company and securitized in mortgage pass-through securities generally funded prior to 1995.
-This table also excludes and other investments.
+This table also excludes any credit exposure on loans and other investments.